-In discharging this overall responsibility, the Authority is responsible for putting in place proper arrangements for the governance of its affairs, and facilitating the effective exercise of its functions, which include arrangements for the management of risk.
+In discharging this overall responsibility, the Authority is responsible for putting in place proper arrangements for the governance of its affairs, and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

-The Authority approved and adopted a Code of Corporate Governance in February 2017 which is consistent with the principles of the CIPFA/SOLACE (Chartered Institute of Public Finance and Accountancy/Society of Local Authority Chief Executives) Framework Delivering Good Governance in Local Government published in April 2016.
-The Code is reviewed annually and if needed updated appropriately including considering guidance such as the CIPFA statement on the Role of the Chief Financial Officer (2010), the CIPFA statement on the Role of the Head of Internal Audit (2010) and the CIPFA code of practice on Managing the Risk of Fraud and Corruption (2014).
-A copy of the Authority's Code of Corporate Governance can be obtained from the Monitoring Officer at Aldern House, Baslow Road, Bakewell, DE45 1AE or can be found on our website at:
+The Authority approved and adopted a Code of Corporate Governance in February 2017 which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government published in April 2016.
+A copy of the Authority's Code of Corporate Governance can be obtained from the Monitoring Officer at Aldern House, Baslow Road, Bakewell, Derbyshire, DE45 1AE or can be found on our website at: